Executive Chef, Urban Farmer Portland

 Brown has proven himself to be an innovative and results orientated executive who is experienced in managing large operations, maximizing marketing opportunities, and developing staff to achieve their goals.

-Brown accepted the General Manager of Restaurants position with Sage Restaurant Group in Portland, Oregon in October of 2012.
+Brown accepted the General Manager of Restaurants position with Sage Restaurant Concepts in Portland, Oregon in October of 2012.
 In this role, he oversees operations of Departure Restaurant and Lounge as well as Urban Farmer Restaurant.
 Brown was thrilled to move to Portland because he is very excited to be part of the bustling food community.

-He is passionate about technology, social media, and the local food movement and brings those perspectives to his role at Sage Restaurant Group.
+He is passionate about technology, social media, and the local food movement and brings those perspectives to his role at Sage Restaurant Concepts.
 Outside of the restaurants, Brown can be found spending time with his wife and two children, gardening, or playing a round of golf.